mohitpai/journey-optimizer.en/help/using/email/assets-essentials.md

     To learn more on how to manage your assets, refer to this [page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/manage-organize.html).

-1. Once your asset is uploaded, you can now insert your assets in one of your messages via the Email designer.
+1. Once your asset is uploaded, you can now insert your assets in one of your messages via the Email Designer.

     Your asset can also be further edited with the **Edit** mode of [!DNL Assets Essentials].
 [Learn more](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/edit-images.html){target="_blank"}.